DeepASA: An Object-Oriented Multi-Purpose Network for Auditory Scene Analysis: Experimental Settings

 For the STFT, the Gaussian window of 40\,ms length and hop size of 20\,ms (50\% overlap) was used.
 The initial weight for the mean and standard deviation of the window was set to 0 and 6.67\,ms, ensuring $6\times \sigma$ covers the full window range.
 The number of feature aggregation modules was $6$, and the channel dimension for the DeepASA was $64$.
 The initial learning rate $4 \times 10^{-4}$ was used for the Adam optimizer during pre-training, and $4 \times 10^{-4}$ and $5 \times 10^{-5}$ were used for fine-tuning to the MC-FUSS and STARSS23 datasets, respectively.
 The learning rate was halved if the validation loss did not decrease for five consecutive epochs.
 The model was trained for 100 epochs, and the model from the epoch with the lowest validation loss was selected as the final model.
 The batch size was set to 2.
 The training was performed on eight GeForce RTX 3090 GPUs.

-The direct and reverb decoders in the audio decoder were trained with the SA-SDR loss \cite{von2022sa}.
+The direct and reverb decoders in the audio decoder were trained with the source-aggregated signal-to-distortion ratio (SA-SDR) loss \cite{von2022sa} with permutation invariant training (PIT) \cite{yu2017permutation}.
 We configured a reference channel among multichannel signals and applied different weights (1:0.1) to the losses of the reference and the other channels.
-The noise decoder was trained by the SI-SDR loss \cite{le2019sdr}.
+The noise decoder was trained by the scale-invariant signal-to-distortion ratio (SI-SDR) loss \cite{le2019sdr}.
+We employed one noise decoder, so the noise decoder was not trained with PIT.
 The joint loss was calculated by summing the losses with weights 1:1:0.01 for direct, reverb, and noise decoders.
-The losses for the SED decoder were cross-entropy, binary cross-entropy, and mean-square-error (MSE), for the class decoder, timestamp decoder, and sound event decoder, respectively.
+The losses for the SED decoder were cross-entropy, binary cross-entropy, and mean-square-error (MSE), for the class decoder, activation decoder, and sound event decoder, respectively.
 The MSE loss was used for the DoA decoder, which was summed with all aforementioned losses with equal weights.
-In evaluation, SI-SDRi (dB) and SDRi (dB) were used for USS performance evaluation, while SELD metrics (error rate (ER,\%), F1-score (F1,\%), localization error (LE, degrees), localization recall (LR, \%)) \cite{adavanne2018sound} were employed for SED and DoAE.
+In evaluation, scale-invariant signal-to-distortion ratio improvement (SI-SDRi) (dB) and signal-to-distortion ratio improvement (SDRi) (dB) were used for USS performance evaluation, while SELD metrics (error rate (ER,\%), F1-score (F1,\%), localization error (LE, degrees), localization recall (LR, \%)) \cite{adavanne2018sound} were employed for SED and DoAE.
 We measured the model complexity by the parameter size and computational complexity.